emanuelefirmani/get-git-english/docs/internal.rst

 The ``index`` or ``staging area``
 ===============================

-Substantially, that's no much more that you have to know about git's storage model.
-But before we pass to see the different commands, I'd like to introduce another internal mechanism: the ``staging area`` or ``index``.
-The ``index` amways results a mystery for the one who arrives from SVN: it's worth to speak about it because when you know how ``Object Database`` and ``index`` work, no longer will git appear to you intricate and incomprehensible; rather, you will get its coherence and you'll find it extremely predictable.
+Substantially, that's not much more that you have to know about git's storage model.
+But before we pass to see the various commands, I'd like to introduce another internal mechanism: the ``staging area`` or ``index``.
+The ``index` always results a mystery if one comes from SVN: it's worth to speak about it, because when you know how ``Object Database`` and ``index`` work, no longer will git appear to you intricate and incomprehensible; rather, you will get its coherence and you'll find it extremely predictable.